AlexzanderF/autonomous-news/backend/news_generation_workers/llm_prompts/pick_thumbnail_prompt.md

 **Input Data:**
 - **Article Title:** The title of the news article.
 - **Article Content:** The whole content of the article.
-- **Images:** A JSON array of image candidates.
+- **Images:** A list of image candidates.
-  Each image object includes:
+  Each line represetning an image includes:
+  - `ID`: The image’s ID - integer.
-  - `"title"`: The image’s filename.
+  - `Title`: The image’s filename.
-  - `"description"`: A short caption or summary of the image (if available).
+  - `Description`: A short caption or summary of the image (if available).
-  - `"dimensions"`: The image’s dimensions (width x height).
+  - `Dimensions`: The image’s dimensions (width x height).
-  - `"timestamp"`: The image’s upload timestamp (if available).
+  - `Timestamp`: The image’s upload timestamp (if available).

 **Evaluation Process:**
 1. Read and understand the article’s title and content to identify its **main subject, entities, and themes**.